 Mt.
 St. Helens: said to be an heirloom from Western Washington, this is a productive, long storing Silverskin.
 Like its namesake, it is volatile and pungent.
 It has white wrappers with yellow streaking and 14-18 pink-red striped cloves.
 Anecdotally, it seems to favor warmer conditions where it produces fewer but larger cloves.

 Nootka Rose (W6 35678): Brought to Waldron Island, Washinigton by homesteader Alice McDonald and passed down to Steve Bensel of Nootka Rose Farm.
 Waldron has no ferry service and on market days, the farm loads their produce onto a small boat to get to Friday Harbor on San Juan Island.
 For you market growers out there whose farms are a long way from market, imagine that commute.
 Unfortunately, the farm got hit with White Rot and as far as i know, is no longer able to grow garlic.
 Nootka Rose- the garlic variety, not the farm, is a fairly typical Silverskin: pungent, long storing with 18+ red streaked cloves.
-1/2 lb. limit
+1/2 lb. limit Sold Out

 Silver Rose was named by Greg Lutovsky who got it from Basic Foods (now Gilroy Foods).
 This is one of the two standard California garlics commonly found in grocery stores.
 The industry grows it for a reason: it’s consistently productive and keeps remarkably well.
 While it yields well, it’s more susceptible to bolting during cold wet springs.